ngeeyonglim/TikTokTechJam2025/README.md

-# PhotoCensor: Privacy-Preserving Photo Gallery
+# Hide&Seek: Privacy-Preserving Photo Gallery

 A photo gallery web application that empowers users to **censor sensitive content** in their images while contributing to **privacy-preserving AI training**.